DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: SDM-Car-SU: An Unstabilized Satellite Video Vehicle Tracking Dataset

 \subsection{Dataset Characteristics}

 \emph{SDM-Car-SU} targets vehicle tracking in unstabilized satellite videos, as shown in Fig.~\ref{fig:dataset}.
 By simulating different motion directions, velocities, and combined motion patterns, it more faithfully reflects the complex background motion encountered in on-orbit imaging, thereby posing greater challenges for both detection and tracking.
-Although DAF~\cite{Yu2025On-Satellite} considers simulated unstabilized data, it varies only background motion speed and ignores motion direction, and provides a single simulated sequence, which limits its applicability for training and benchmarking learning-based MOT models.
+Although DAF~\cite{Yu2025On-Satellite} considers simulated unstabilized data, it varies only background motion speed, neglects motion direction, and provides just one simulated sequence, which limits its applicability for training and benchmarking learning-based MOT models.
 In contrast, \emph{SDM-Car-SU} offers a more comprehensive and diversified modeling of background motion along three dimensions:

 \begin{itemize} \item \textbf{Direction dimension:} \emph{SDM-Car-SU} includes eight fundamental motion directions, consisting of up, down, left, right, and the four diagonal directions.
 For each direction, two different starting locations are defined as the initial positions of the motion, producing 16 unique start-point--direction combinations.
 This strategy ensures thorough coverage of different spatial regions in the original data. \item \textbf{Velocity dimension:} The dataset includes three motion speeds (1, 2, and 3 pixels per frame), spanning background disturbance levels from slower to faster than typical vehicle motion.
 This enables systematic evaluation of algorithm robustness under different jitter intensities. \item \textbf{Motion dimension:} For the test set, mixed motion patterns are designed.
 Since directly switching among arbitrary motion directions may lead to unrealistic relative motions, we define four combined motion patterns from the eight basic directions: \{right, up, up-right\}, \{left, up, up-left\}, \{right, down, down-right\}, and \{left, down, down-left\}.
-Within each pattern, the three directions are randomly permuted to generate the test sequences. \end{itemize} Through this design, \emph{SDM-Car-SU} provides the simulated dataset specifically tailored for vehicle tracking in unstabilized satellite videos, providing a solid basis for assessing algorithm robustness and inductive biases under on-orbit conditions.
+Within each pattern, the three directions are randomly permuted to generate the test sequences. \end{itemize}

+Through this design, \emph{SDM-Car-SU} provides the simulated dataset specifically tailored for vehicle tracking in unstabilized satellite videos, providing a solid basis for assessing algorithm robustness and inductive biases under on-orbit conditions.